 The term "ring" here, however, is not the same kind of ring we think of.
 Our modern English word 'ring' comes from an Old English word, hring.
 A "beag" (is modern English for 'ring') is a ring worn around the arm, rather than the finger, and served somewhat as a monetary unit in early Germanic societies.

 Classics Summarized: Beowulf (Overly Sarcastic Productions), or

 Beowulf (Thug Notes)

+[Beowulf Source:

+https://heorot.dk/beo-intro-rede.html

+Ch.
+I-V, X – XV, XVIIII – XXIIII, XXXI – XLIII]

 Analysis